FabricMC/fabric-docs/develop/loader/mod-resolution.md

 #### Multiple Versions of the Same Plain Mod {#multiple-versions-of-the-same-mod-plain}

-The most latest most compatible version of the mod is loaded when there are multiple versions of the same mod, in this case `a` version 2.0.0 is loaded with `b`.
+The latest most compatible version of the mod is loaded when there are multiple versions of the same mod, in this case `a` version 2.0.0 is loaded with `b`.

 | Mod | Version | Parent | Nested Mods | Depends On         | Breaks With |